Grading FAQ

 The grading deadline has passed.
 What should I do?

-Once the grading deadline passes, an NG outcome is entered for the study/course.
+Once the grading deadline passes, an NG outcome is entered for the course.
 All late grades must be submitted as grade changes.
 Each grade change must be entered separately and cannot be done as a group.

 I need to change a grade, but the gradebook will not let me.
 What do I do?